Linaro/lava/doc/migration.rst

 there is no way to migrate to the packaging based on django1.6 using the tools already installed within the existing LAVA instance.

+.. note:: A default LAVA install from packages supports ``http://``, not
+          ``https://`` in the Apache configuration.
+If your existing instance uses ``https://``, ensure you have a copy of the apache configuration and remember to port those changes to apache2.4 in ``/etc/apache2/sites-available/lava-server.conf``.

 .. _postgres_export:

 Exporting the postgres database